-Scissor lift certification can be completed in an hour depending on the program.
-Aerial lift training can be completed with in-person demonstrations during work hours.
+Scissor lift certification can be completed in an hour, depending on the program.
+Training can be achieved with in-person demonstrations during work hours.

-How you get certified for scissor lift training depends on the program your company uses to certify all its employees.
-Scissor lift license requirements can be easily obtained and understood as long as you follow all of the OSHA scissor lift requirements provided through the program.
+How you get certified for scissor lift training depends on your company’s program to certify all its employees.
+Scissor lift license requirements can be easily obtained and understood if you follow all of the OSHA scissor lift requirements provided through the program.

 Scissor Lift Operators

-OSHA requires that site managers go over standard procedures for usage and how to handle materials while operating a scissor lift.
-Scissor lift operators are also responsible for training employees on how to navigate potential workplace hazards and how to properly report equipment defects for maintenance.
+OSHA requires site managers to review standard usage procedures and how to handle materials while operating a scissor lift.
+Scissor lift operators are also responsible for training employees on navigating potential workplace hazards and properly reporting equipment defects for maintenance.

-Employers must also include manufacturer’s instructions, so employees who are studying for their certification or have completed their scissor lift license requirements are guaranteed to use the machines properly.
-Employers and scissor lift operators can maximize proficiency at work by taking advantage of all the benefits these machines have to offer while ensuring that everyone on the site is safe.
+Employers must also include manufacturer’s instructions so employees studying for their certification or completing their scissor lift license requirements are guaranteed to use the machines properly.
+Employers and scissor lift operators can maximize proficiency at work by taking advantage of all the benefits these machines offer while ensuring that everyone on the site is safe.

 To start it:

 - Climb into the machine through the gate on the side rail.
-Step onto the base of the platform and climb under the top rail to enter.
+Step onto the platform’s base and climb under the top rail to enter.
 Close or lock the gate.
 Never operate the machine without securing the gate or rail.

 - Put the key in the ignition to turn it on.
 The ignition should be right next to a red button on the panel with the scissor lift’s controls.
 All of the functions you need will be on this panel.